 What is most required to reach a goal is a daily discipline of denying temporary temptations and putting in the work that needs to be done.
 Every day.
 Rinse.
 Repeat.

 It isn’t easy to develop this daily discipline of denial and practice.
 Temptations are everywhere.
 Foregoing the cupcakes at the office is a mental practice as much as is it the physical task of walking away.
 Every time you succeed, you build mental toughness and are shaping the mindset of a fit person.
 Like lifting weights, every time you do it you build muscle.

 Athletes, also mentally prepare for the challenges they face while in training and before a competition.
 They plan ahead.
 They visualize the play.
 The imagine how they will compete and succeed.

 Every day is my game day.
 To become a champion I need to mentally prepare for every day, every situation and get my head in the game.

-Daily, I review my “why.”
+Daily, I will review my “why.”
 Why do I want this goal?
 What will my life be like in a year if I don’t reach the goal?
 How will I feel when I do reach the goal?

-I examine my mindset careful to call out the four biggest obstacles to mental toughness – the critic (you shouldn’t), the cynic (you can’t), the procrastinator (start Monday) and the rationalizer (one won’t hurt).
-I take that thought and reframe my thinking to that of a champion.
+I will examine my mindset careful to call out the four biggest obstacles to mental toughness – the critic (you shouldn’t), the cynic (you can’t), the procrastinator (start Monday) and the rationalizer (one won’t hurt).
+I will take that thought and reframe my thinking to that of a champion.